abdanar/abdanar.github.io/_pages/home.md

   - /home.html
 ---

-My schedule for the spring semester is as follows:
+My schedule for the spring semester is as follows

 |                 |   Monday   |   Tuesday  |  Wednesday |  Thursday  |   Friday   |
 |:---------------:|:----------:|:----------:|:----------:|:----------:|:----------:|